-If you’ve suffered a spinal cord injury because of someone else’s carelessness, call 210-LAW-3000 | 210-529-3000 or fill out our online contact form to schedule your free consultation with an experienced spine injury lawyer today.
+If you’ve suffered a back, neck, or spinal cord injury because of someone else’s carelessness, call 210-LAW-3000 | 210-529-3000 or fill out our online contact form to schedule your free initial consultation with an experienced spine injury lawyer today.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.